Higgs-like pair amplitude dynamics in superconductor-quantum dot hybrids: Results

-We now turn to the situation where the system is driven by a time-dependent detuning of the form $\delta=\delta_0+\delta_1\cos\omega t$.
+We now turn to the situation where the system is driven by a time-dependent detuning of the form $\delta=\delta_0+\delta_1\cos\omega t$ where adiabaticity requires a sufficiently small driving amplitude $\delta_1\ll (\kBT)^2/\omega$.
 It gives rise to oscillations of the absolute value of the dot's pair amplitude $|\mathcal F|$.
 These oscillations are strongest if the detuning is varied between the particle-hole symmetric point and some finite detuning, i.e., for $\delta_1=\delta_0$ and show little sensitivity to the phase bias $\phi$.
 The phase of the dot's pair amplitude also shows minor oscillations.
 These arise because the detuning affects the $z$ component of the exchange field and therefore can accelerate and decelerate the precession of the pseudospin in the $x-y$ plane.

 To summarize, we find that for an adiabatic driving of the system the amplitude mode of the pair amplitude can be driven best by a time-dependent detuning $\delta(t)$ while the phase mode is most easily excited by a time-dependent phase bias $\phi(t)$.
 However, in general both modes are excited at the same time.
 This constitutes an important difference to the order parameter dynamics in bulk superconductors where only the Higgs mode can be excited at low energies while the Nambu-Goldstone mode is shifted to the plasma frequency.